 - Nicotine replacement therapies (NRT), including patches, gum, lozenges, microtabs, inhalators and nasal sprays

 - Vapourising (Vaping)

-Champix and NRT are available from the NHS with a prescription, and NRT can also be bought from pharmacies and other shops (such as supermarkets) without a prescription.
+NRT is available from the NHS with a prescription and can also be bought from pharmacies and other shops (such as supermarkets) without a prescription.

 Vapourisers can be purchased from reputable vape shops.

 - NRT gives you some of the nicotine that you would have received from cigarettes, but without all the harmful substances like tar, cyanide and carbon monoxide.

 - A full course of treatment usually lasts for 8-12 weeks, but because NRT is so much safer than smoking, it can be used for longer periods if it helps you to not smoke.

 - All licensed nicotine-containing products are effective treatments to help you stop smoking, however no single NRT product is better than any other, and there are a number of options.